jreyes88/Web-Accessibility/Microsoft Ability Summit 2021/Start Simple with Accessibility/README.md

 - You'll find out your product sucks for people with disabilities
 - You'll feel badly
 - You'll be overwhelmed and confused and not know where to start
-- That's why we're doing this presentaiton
+- That's why we're doing this presentation
 - Eventually things will get better
 - You might even begin to feel confident about accessibility